rjnesspor/interpreter/README.md

 This program interprets a custom made language.
 The interpreter currently performs basic syntax/semantic checking but mostly assumes the input file is valid.

+There is also an [assembler](https://github.com/rjnesspor/assembler) available for this language but doesn't currently support many directives.

 Acceptable Directives
 -